TogglesPlatform/Toggles/README.md

 ## Demo app

-A demo app showcasing all the features is available and we encourage the reader to play with it.
+A demo app showcasing all the features is available.
+We encourage the reader to play with it.

 ![Toggles view in Demo app](Sources/Toggles.docc/Resources/DemoApp_iPad.png)